Distributionally Robust Surrogate Optimal Control for High-Dimensional Systems: Introduction

-Control vector parameterization is perhaps the most commonly used approach for large-scale problems in applications (see e.g. \cite{Methekar00}).
-In CVP, the control input is represented and manipulated in reduced, discretized form.
+CVP is a powerful tool due to its simplicity (see e.g. \cite{Methekar00}).
+In CVP, the control input is represented and manipulated in reduced form.
 For instance, the control input can be defined using a zero-order hold over long timesteps, or as a polynomial whose coefficients we optimize.
-The principal advantage of CVP is it reduces the number of decision variables in the optimization problem.
-By mitigating computation, CVP becomes a strong candidate approach for large-scale problems, and more generally for problems characterized by nonconvex search spaces.
+The advantage of CVP is it reduces the number of decision variables in the optimization program.
 For instance, CVP has been used to reduce the complexity of highly non-convex but relatively small-scale problems \cite{Rothenberger00}.
 Nonetheless, for large-scale control CVP has been shown to yield useful results \cite{Methekar00, Schlegel00}.
-While CVP possesses strong advantages for many diverse optimal control problems, its drawbacks are numerous.
-CVP has been used to yield insights to the nature of the true solution of optimal control problems.
-However, its simplification of the problem compromises optimality.
-Furthermore, for large-scale problems CVP only addresses one source of computational cost, namely the effects from the cardinality of the control input.
-Other sources of computational expense (i.e. simulation, numerical optimization) can still prohibit tractable solution of the optimal control problem.
-This may necessitate use of other approaches if cardinality of the control input is not the most significant source of computation for the problem.
+CVP simplifies the problem, which compromises optimality.
+Furthermore, CVP only addresses computational cost from the cardinality of the control input.
+Other sources of computational expense (i.e. simulation, numerical optimization) can still prohibit tractable solution of the control problem.